 - Personal boldness sharing his faith – Ephesians 6:19-20

 - The rapid spread of the gospel – 2 Thessalonians 3:1

 - Opportunities to proclaim the message – Colossians 4:3

 - Philemon read about Paul’s prayer for him – Philemon 6

 - Paul had a strong desire for the Israelites to be saved – Romans 10:1

 Here’s the Plan

-Step #1 – Select an action that happens regularly in your life from the list below.
-You can also choose one that’s personal to you and not on the list.
+Step #1 – Select an action that happens regularly in your life from the list below or choose one that’s personal to you and not on the list.

 - Brushing your teeth

 - Going outside to pick up the paper